What motivates me? Take the Motivation Test

 Meditation changes the density and thickness of connections in our prefrontal cortex which as we mentioned is the part of the brain responsible for motivation.
 It also improves our awareness of our emotional state which can become a great ally when procrastination arises.
 We also know that regular meditation improves alertness and concentration.
 Checkout this awesome infographic on meditation.

 Once you've identified values likely to motivate you it's important to consider how your friendships may impact your levels of motivation.
 Research has shown that maintaining friendships with values aligned to yours is going to help while those which conflict with your values are going to hurt.

-Many marathons no longer not permit to use of music because of the unfair advantage to performance it offers.
+Many marathons no longer permit to use of music because of the unfair advantage to performance it offers.
 The research shows that music boosts performance and effort without us even knowing so.